Young People and Eco-Anxiety

 New Zealand schools have integrated climate change and dealing with eco-anxiety into their curriculum

 In January, New Zealand became one of the first countries in the world to dedicate time and resources to learning about climate change as a special part of the secondary school curriculum, including tools for students to plan activism activities, and ways to alleviate eco-anxiety.
-Click the ‘Continue reading’ link below, to download the Wellbeing Guide (pdf) being used in NZ schools, titled: “Climate Change: Prepare Today, Live Well Tomorrow.”
+Here you can download the Wellbeing Guide (pdf) being used in NZ schools, titled: “Climate Change: Prepare Today, Live Well Tomorrow.”

 As Australia’s most extensive bushfire crisis continues and areas across the country remain at risk, the mental health fallout is becoming more apparent.
 Psychologists report that people are shocked by the widespread devastation, and their fear of the fires, concern about health impacts from smoke and distress about the vast amount of wildlife killed are all fuelling ‘eco-anxiety’ – worry and grief about our environmental crisis – in the wider population.
 For the thousands of Australians evacuated from the path of …

 The Long Now Foundation, home of 'The 'Clock of the Long Now', fosters ideas and projects based on long-term thinking, the next 10,000 years.

 We’re leading the fight for a future where all young minds are supported and empowered, to be resilient whatever the challenges.

 A map of the UK showing theraputic services for climate-anxiety and eco-anxiety, plus related resources.

 Is a conspiracy theory true, or false, or undecided?
 This website looks at some key theories, present and past, and provides the evidence.

 A new forum for people to share their eco-anxious stories with others.
 By sharing, you may provide comfort and solidarity for others.